Friday, February 16, 2024

 It probably goes without saying that this law does not apply to opera in general.
 More specifically, however, the whole plot of Káťa Kabanová revolves around the tension between the title character and her mother-in-law and the futile struggle of her husband to resolve that tension.
 Those that may be hesitant to approach this opera due to the nuances of the Czech libretto should be reassured.
 More often than not, one learns more about the dispositions of the individual characters through the music, particularly where the instrumental accompaniment is concerned.
 This is as much a matter of intense instrumentation as it is of how the thematic lines of the individual characters are shaped.

 That said, I have to confess that, where the Janáček operas are concerned, I have had the good fortune to be in the right place at the right time.
-Due to her leadership of the San Francisco Opera, I was able to see productions of Káťa Kabanová in 2002 and The Cunning Little Vixen in 2004.
+Due to the leadership of the San Francisco Opera by Pamela Rosenberg, I was able to see productions of Káťa Kabanová in 2002 and The Cunning Little Vixen in 2004.
 (I had previously seen the latter at the New York State Theater, now the David H. Koch Theater, when I was doing computer research at a laboratory in Ridgefield, Connecticut.)
 When he succeeded her in 2006, David Gockley picked up that baton with a production of The Makropulos Affair in 2010, followed by Jenůfa in 2016.
 In other words, I have experienced over a decade of experiencing Janáček’s operas; and I am more than ready for subsequent LSO Live releases.
 Since there are nine of those operas, I still have much to anticipate!

 No comments: